 Chapter 221: HEALTH CARE ADMINISTRATION

 § 9410.
 Health care database

-(a)(1) The commissioner shall establish and maintain a unified health care database to enable the commissioner and the Green Mountain Care board to carry out their duties under this chapter, chapter 220 of this title, and Title 8, including:
+(a)(1) The Board shall establish and maintain a unified health care database to enable the Commissioner and the Board to carry out their duties under this chapter, chapter 220 of this title, and Title 8, including:

-(E) Providing information to consumers and purchasers of health care.
+(E) providing information to consumers and purchasers of health care; and

-(C) The commissioner may require a health insurer covering at least five percent of the lives covered in the insured market in this state to file with the commissioner a consumer health care price and quality information plan in accordance with rules adopted by the commissioner.
+(B) The Commissioner may require a health insurer covering at least five percent of the lives covered in the insured market in this State to file with the Commissioner a consumer health care price and quality information plan in accordance with rules adopted by the Commissioner.

-(D) The commissioner shall adopt such rules as are necessary to carry out the purposes of this subdivision.
-The commissioner's rules may permit the gradual implementation of the consumer health care price and quality information system over time, beginning with health care price and quality information that the commissioner determines is most needed by consumers or that can be most practically provided to the consumer in an understandable manner.
+(C) The Board shall adopt such rules as are necessary to carry out the purposes of this subdivision.
+The Board's rules may permit the gradual implementation of the consumer health care price and quality information system over time, beginning with health care price and quality information that the Board determines is most needed by consumers or that can be most practically provided to the consumer in an understandable manner.
 The rules shall permit health insurers to use security measures designed to allow subscribers access to price and other information without disclosing trade secrets to individuals and entities who are not subscribers.
-The regulations shall avoid unnecessary duplication of efforts relating to price and quality reporting by health insurers, health care providers, health care facilities, and others, including activities undertaken by hospitals pursuant to their community report obligations under section 9405b of this title.
+The rules shall avoid unnecessary duplication of efforts relating to price and quality reporting by health insurers, health care providers, health care facilities, and others, including activities undertaken by hospitals pursuant to their community report obligations under section 9405b of this title.

 (1) health insurance claims and enrollment information used by health insurers;

 (2) information relating to hospitals filed under subchapter 7 of this chapter (hospital budget reviews); and